open-contracting/cove-oc4ids/README.md

 python manage.py compilemessages
 ```

-Keep the makemessages and pull messages steps in thier own commits seperate from the text changes.
+Keep the makemessages and pull messages steps in their own commits separate from the text changes.

 To check that all new text is written so that it is able to be translated you could install and run `django-template-i18n-lint`